Ocular Disease Residency (Fromer Eye Centers) - Bronx, NY

 The residency in Ocular Disease at Fromer Eye Centers will provide the resident with advanced clinical training and education necessary to deliver comprehensive ophthalmic care that meets the needs of a diverse population of patients having ocular disease.
 The resident will have responsibilities in patient care and patient education.
 They will also participate in emergency care as part of their on-call duties.
 The resident will be expected to provide a full range of ophthalmic patient care services with emphasis in the differential diagnosis and treatment of ocular disease and visual pathway dysfunction.
 They will have the opportunity to work alongside ophthalmologists specializing in retina, glaucoma, cornea, oculoplastics and pediatrics.
+They will also be able to observe surgery in our own ambulatory center.
 They will provide pre- and post-operative care as well as co-manage refractive surgery patients and observe ocular surgical procedures.
-The resident will be a member of a multi-disciplinary optometric team and be responsible for appropriate utilization of the practice’s resources and personnel.
+The resident will be a member of a multi-disciplinary optometric and ophthalmologic team and be responsible for appropriate utilization of the practice’s resources and personnel.
 Training will be accomplished through direct patient care, seminars, grand rounds and independent study.
 As a member of the FEC staff, the resident will also be expected to attend and participate in FEC staff meetings, trainings and retreats.
 These sessions will expose the resident to the inner workings and management intricacies of private practice.

 |Hours Per Week

 ||40 hours (Plus on-call: 2 months per year rotation monthly Mon-Fri)